The “influencers” who threw a party on a plane to Cancun and now face an investigation in Canada

 Their behavior caused the airlines to refuse to take them back home, so they they got stranded in Cancun.

-Sunwing Airlines canceled a return trip on January 5 for a group of around 130 people from Cancun, and airlines Air Transat and Air Canada also said they would refuse to take them.
+Sunwing Airlines canceled a return trip on January 5 for a group of about 130 people from Cancun, and Air Transat and Air Canada airlines also said they would refuse to take them.

 Canadian authorities reported Friday that 27 of the 130 passengers on the flight had already returned.